-In all the above experiments, the analyses were generated from regular 6-h data assimilation cycles.
-However, for most of the special non-conventional observations, the exact observing time is scattered within the cut-off window.
-Therefore, there is good reason to assimilate the data with 3DVAR in a rapid update cycle (RUC) with a short cut-off window.
+In all of the above experiments, the analyses were generated from regular 6-h data assimilation cycles.
+However, for most of the special nonconventional observations, the exact observing time is scattered within the cutoff window.
+Therefore, there is good reason to assimilate the data with 3DVAR in a rapid update cycle (RUC) with a short cutoff window.
 Thus, a set of experiments using a 1-h RUC data assimilation instead of a 6-h data assimilation cycle was performed.
-All three types of the data were assimilated every hour (i.e., 1-h analysis cycle) with a cut-off window of [-0.5hr, 0.5hr] during the first 12-h forecast period.
-Figure 13 compares the variation of the storm intensity in terms of both minimum sea level pressure and maximum surface wind speed, showing slight impact on the intensity forecast from the RUC.
-This small impact in the intensity forecast is mainly attributed to the weak storm intensity and relatively small intensity errors in the CTRL for Gert, and partly also due to the fact that the intensity of Gert barely changed during this period.
-However, when comparing the track errors generated from the RUC analysis with those from the regular analysis (Figs. 7 and 8), the differences are quite significant, indicating obvious benefit to the track forecast from the RUC analyses.
+All three types of the data were assimilated every hour (i.e., 1-h analysis cycle) with a cutoff window of [-0.5 h, 0.5 h]during the first 12-h forecast period.
+Figure 13 compares the variation of the storm intensity in terms of both minimum sea level pressure and maximum surface wind speed, showing a slight impact on the intensity forecast from the RUC.
+This small impact in the intensity forecast is mainly attributed to the weak storm intensity and relatively small intensity errors in the CTRL for Gert, and partly it is also due to the fact that the intensity of Gert barely changed during this period.
+However, when comparing the track errors generated from the RUC analysis with those from the regular analysis (Figs. 7 and 8), the differences are quite significant, indicating an obvious benefit to the track forecast from the RUC analyses.

-d) Data assimilation at fine resolution (9-km grid-spacing) and its impact on forecasts
+d.
+Data assimilation at fine resolution (9-km grid spacing) and its impact on forecasts

 So far, all data assimilation experiments described have been conducted on the 27-km resolution domain, although forecasts were performed on the nested domains with 9-km grid spacing.
-In order to test the sensitivity of forecasts to the data assimilation at fine resolution, the RUC data assimilation was performed using the model inner domain (9-km grid spacing).
-All the observations that reside within the inner domain, were assimilated.
+To test the sensitivity of our forecasts to the data assimilation at fine resolution, the RUC data assimilation was performed using the model inner domain (9-km grid spacing).
+All of the observations that reside within the inner domain were assimilated.